thecmdrunner/quick-vm/README.md

 # Quick-VM
 Setup a Windows VM very easily and quickly on any Arch, Debian or Fedora system using RedHat KVM.

-Now that [NVIDIA has enabled GPU Passthrough for Windows based Virtual Machines](https://nvidia.custhelp.com/app/answers/detail/a_id/5173), this project will also include easy setup and configuration for passing through NVIDIA GPUs in KVM.
+Now that [NVIDIA has enabled GPU Passthrough for Windows based Virtual Machines](https://nvidia.custhelp.com/app/answers/detail/a_id/5173)(no more Code 43!), this project will also include easy setup and configuration for passing through NVIDIA GPUs in KVM and interfacing Windows apps from linux via [WinApps](https://github.com/Fmstrat/winapps/).
-Till then, read [Single GPU Passthrough](https://github.com/joeknock90/Single-GPU-Passthrough) and [WinApps](https://github.com/Fmstrat/winapps/).
+Till then, read [Single GPU Passthrough](https://github.com/joeknock90/Single-GPU-Passthrough) and .

 ## Getting Started